Beyond-Imagination/BlubBlub/README.md

 ## License
 > Copyright (c) 2017, Beyond_Imagination
-> This file is licenced under a Creative Commons license:
+> This project is licenced under a Creative Commons license:
 > http://creativecommons.org/licenses/by/2.5/